Titles and Roles

 Biography

 Kenneth Cardona, MD, FACS, is a board-certified surgeon and surgical oncologist who joined the Emory University faculty in 2012 after completing a Fellowship in Surgical Oncology at Memorial Sloan-Kettering Cancer Center in New York.
 Dr. Cardona has a clinical interest and expertise in the management of retroperitoneal/abdominal sarcomas as well as soft tissue sarcomas of the trunk and limbs.
-As a leader and active member of the Sarcoma Working Group at Emory University Hospital Midtown, he collaborates with soft tissue pathologists, medical and radiation oncologists, and interventional radiologists with expertise in the treatment of sarcomas to develop individualized treatment plans for each patient.
+As a leader and active member of the Winship Sarcoma Disease Team, he collaborates with soft tissue pathologists, medical and radiation oncologists, and interventional radiologists with expertise in the treatment of sarcomas to develop individualized treatment plans for each patient.

-Dr. Cardona serves as associate chief medical officer for Winship Cancer Institute at Emory Midtown.
-In this role, he helps direct clinical operations related to oncologic services at the facility and related clinics and assists the Emory University Hospital Midtown Chief Medical Officer in performing core duties as outlined in the Medical Staff Bylaws.
+Dr. Cardona serves as Associate Chief Medical Officer for Winship Cancer Institute at Emory Midtown.
+In this role, he helps direct clinical operations related to oncologic services at the facility and related clinics.

 Education